slipmatio/devdocs/architecture/requirements/chat.md

 ## Tehchnical

+- We should base the next stack on top of Matrix.
+Maybe Slipmat homeserver + Slipmat native Chat client for live events and Web + some 3rd-party client for off-event use.
 - V2 implementation relies heavily in unstructured dictionaries passed between functions, these should be refactored as `ChatMessage` dataclasses for easier testing and development.
 - V2 implementation works only half-way with websockets.
 New implementation should rely only on websockets for normal operation.
 - Instead of (permanent) muting we should opt for timeout-concept instead: 2-10 min timeouts that automatically resolve.
 Timeous should add to negative Karma as well.